damianveltkamp/damianveltkamp/README.md

 ## Communication and multimedia design

-I graduated from Communication and multimedia design where I followed a more broad curriculum where handled subjects like:
+I graduated in Communication and multimedia design where I followed a more broad curriculum that handled subjects like:

 - User experience
 - Visual design